carpentries-incubator/data-science-ai-senior-researchers/_episodes/06-Practical-considerations:Data-.md

 ![](https://www.diabetes.co.uk/images/hba1c-chart.jpg)

-Random error are those that occur due to chance and usually cannot be accounted for at point of collection, but only through correction or "cleaning" after that data has been collected.
+Random errors are those that occur due to chance and usually cannot be accounted for at the point of collection, but only through correction or "cleaning" after that data has been collected.
 Human error in data collection is the most easily understood source of random error, but also medical equipment, sequencers, image software all have some source of random error.
 Examples of random error might include:

 - Clinicians might enter an incorrect prescription date or blood pressure value.
 Could we using a limit of normality to detect infeasible blood pressure values in a patient record?
 The author writing this chapter has worked with primary care databases that accidentally replaced the BMI column with today's date i.e. a BMI of 20222104!